-The beautiful wrought-iron gates of the Cappella Clementina, in St John Lateran, are an example of the blacksmith's art at its very best.
+The beautiful wrought-iron gates of the Cappella Clementina, in the church of San Giovanni in Laterano (St John Lateran), are an example of the blacksmith's art at its very best.
 The gates were designed by the Florentine architect Alessandro Galiliei (1691-1737) and executed by Francesco and Pietro Ceci.

 To one side of the chapel stands a grand funerary monument to Clement XII.
 The bronze statue of the pope is by Giovanni Battista Maini (1690-1752).
 The two allegorical statues, Abundance and Magnificence, are the work of the Roman sculptor Carlo Monaldi (c.1683-c.1760).
 Directly opposite stands a marble statue of Cardinal Neri Corsini, the pope's uncle, also the work of Maini.